wpb-astro/skymapper/README.md

 We use healpy to pixelate the sky, and count how many objects from a given catalog fall in each pixel.
 The relevant function call is `getCountAtLocations`, which returns a list of counts (in units of 1/arcmin^2), cell RA and Dec, and (optionally) the vertices of a polygon that confines the cell, for each cell with non-zero count.

-We tranform those vertices and put them as polygons onto the map.
+We transform those vertices and put them as polygons onto the map.
 We finish up with a decent looking colorbar.

 ```python
 # load projection and helper functions